Preview: Predators at Avalanche

 TV: 9 p.m.
 ET, FSN Tennessee (Nashville), Altitude (Colorado)

-ABOUT THE AVALANCHE (9-10-1): Colorado is dealing with some key injuries of its own, with captain Gabriel Landeskog (lower body) set to miss a sixth consecutive game and goaltender Semyon Varlamov (upper body) relegated to backup status after sitting out Saturday's overtime loss to Vancouver.
-"Landy, we don't really have anything new to report other than that he's still I guess considered day-to-day for me," coach Jared Bodnar told reporters of Landeskog.
-Calvin Pickard has lost both career starts to Nashville.

-1. Nashville has killed off 13 straight power plays over the past five games.
+ABOUT THE PREDATORS (2-5-1): Nashville has negated the success of its power play, which has converted on 10 of 28 chances, with woeful penalty killing, allowing the opposition to score on one-third of its opportunities (9 of 27).
+Another issue bedeviling the Predators is constantly being in catch-up mode, yielding the opening goal in all but one game.
+"We've got to find a way to come out in these games and score the first goal," coach Peter Laviolette said.
+"Falling into those holes like that, it's not helping."

+ABOUT THE AVALANCHE (4-3-0): Rene Bourque, who scored 75 goals in a span of three seasons with Calgary (2008-11), has largely fallen off the NHL radar and found his way onto Colorado's roster via a professional trying in training camp.
+He made his first goal with the Avalanche count, delivering the go-ahead tally on the power play at Arizona.
+“I just turned around and the puck was right there,” said Bourque, who has three goals with Columbus last season.
+"So all I had to do was put it in.
+I’ll take anything.”

-2. MacKinnon has only one goal in a dozen games against Nashville.
+1. Duchene has nine goals and 23 points in 25 games against Nashville.

-3. Predators G Pekka Rinne, who has won his last three starts, is 16-7-2 with a 2.28 goals-against average versus Colorado.
+2. Predators F Filip Forsberg, a 33-goal scorer last season, is still seeking his first tally.

+3. Avalanche D Fedor Tyutin (groin), sidelined for three games, returned to practice Monday while F Gabriel Bourque was sent to the minors.

 PREDICTION: Avalanche 4, Predators 3